Saying 'no' to training

 When priority needs to be given to other staff’s development and too many staff being off the job is going to create operational difficulties.

-Please consult the HRD Office if you need further guidance on making this decision.
+Please consult the Human Resources Division if you need further guidance on making this decision.

 Last Modified: Mon, 03 Jul 2017 09:57:30 SAST